eloquent/phony/doc/index.md

 echo $stub(7, 6, 5); // outputs '9'
 ```

-This technique can be used to return a mocked method to its default behavior in
+This technique can be used to return a stub or mocked method to its default
-specific circumstances:
+behavior in specific circumstances:

 ```php
 class Cat